stacks-network/docs/src/pages/data-storage/overview.md

 Blockchains require consensus among large numbers of people, so they can be slow.
 Additionally, a blockchain is not designed to hold a lot of data.
 This means using a blockchain for every bit of data a user might write and store is expensive.
 For example, imagine if an application were storing every tweet in the chain.

 The Stacks blockchain addresses performance problems using a layered approach.
-The base layer consists of the Stacks blockchain and the Blockstack Naming System (BNS).
+The base layer consists of the Stacks blockchain and the Blockchain Naming System (BNS).
 The blockchain governs ownership of identities in the Stacks network.
 Identities can be names such as domain names, usernames, or application names.

 When an identity is created, its creation is recorded in the Stacks blockchain.
 Identities make up the primary data stored into the Stacks blockchain.
 These identities correspond to routing data in the OSI stack.
 The routing data is stored in the Atlas Peer Network, the second layer.
 Every core node that joins the Stacks Network is able to obtain an entire copy of this routing data.
 Stacks uses the routing data to associate identities (domain names, user names, and application names) with a particular storage location in the final layer, the Gaia Storage System.